DKhateek1372/google-location-frontend-api/README.md

 # google-location-frontend-api

-To run this code you need to put this folder into your system local server like XMAPP and start the local server.
+To run this code you need to put YOUR CODE into your system local server like XMAPP and start the local server.
 ( I use XMAPP ).
 use command ----> sudo /opt/lampp/lampp start